‘Real Housewives Of New Jersey’ Star Jennifer Aydin Tests Positive For Coronavirus

 She requested that her husband, Bill — who works as a plastic surgeon — bring home a test for her.
 Jennifer explained that while her husband felt reluctant to do so since she didn’t have a dry cough or fever, he did end up testing her, and it came back positive for the virus.

-On Wednesday night, Jennifer shared screenshots of the text exchange between herself and her husband.
+On Wednesday night, Jennifer shared screenshots of the text exchange between her and her husband.
 She tells him that she threw up, and shortly after, Bill texted her that her test had come back positive.

 “There were a few rough days, where I was just extremely tired, and sleeping a lot.
 I had this very dense headache and extreme night sweats.
 I lost my sense of taste and smell,” said the RHONJ star.

 In her caption, she mentioned that yesterday was the first time in a while that she had started feeling better.
 She said she has been taking care of herself by getting plenty of rest, drinking hot liquids, and taking her vitamins.
-Jennifer also specified that she hadn’t had breathing issues like most coronavirus patients do.
+Jennifer also specified that she didn’t have breathing issues like most coronavirus patients do.

 View this post on Instagram